Skip to main content

 PIM versus SCM

-SCM stands for Supply Chain Management and, like a PCM, PDM, and a PLM, is usually a system that works together with a PIM system, usually even in the form of an ERP or as an important part of it.
+SCM stands for Supply Chain Management and, like a PCM, PDM, and a PLM, is usually a system that works together with a PIM system, usually even in the form of an ERP or as an essential part of it.
 In other words, one of the functionalities of an ERP is often supplying chain management.
 However, the principles of SCM and PIM are often compared and confused.

-So the major technical difference is that most ERP systems support some form of supply chain management.
+So the significant technical difference is that most ERP systems support some form of supply chain management.
 A PIM solution is nowhere near standard in ERP solutions because the technology and objectives for this are so different from each other.

 PIM versus DAM